The etiquette of making conversation

 Using good manners is still a part of our culture.
 Here are some tips for making conversation using good manners.

 Michigan State University Extension frequently fosters communication skills amongst 4-H members and volunteers.
 Good manners are important elements of communicating effectively.
 They are important to everyday interactions as well as maintaining a positive work environment.
+In an article from Northeastern University, “When it comes to working in an office or other professional setting, etiquette matters.
+How you present yourself and interact with those around you—whether your coworkers, supervisors, or direct reports—speaks to who you are as a person and as a member of the team, and can directly influence the trajectory of your career.”

 Using good manners puts others before you and is a sign of respect and courtesy.
 Etiquette implies polite behavior and can help build relationships with people, whether it is applied in the workplace or at a social gathering.
-As some work environments move towards more informal work spaces and open space, good manners become more important to building teamwork and positive communications amongst coworkers.
+As some work environments move towards more informal workspaces and open space, good manners become more important to building teamwork and positive communications amongst coworkers.
 Here are some tips to making conversations using good manners:

 - Make “please” and “thank you” part of your daily conversation.

-- When someone says “thank you,” say “you’re welcome” in response.
+- When someone says, “Thank you,” say “you’re welcome” in response.

 - Avoid awkward words such as um, huh, hmm, nah and yeah.
 Instead, pause and think before speaking.